 The figures below are for the Compliance activities (i.e. Function) across the entire ICANN organization, which includes the Compliance department, as well as other areas of the organization that contribute to the Compliance activities.

 While the budget figures above indicate that actual spend in 2011 decreased by $400,000 from the previous period, the Review Team finds the financial information unsatisfactory for a number of reasons.
-The data is presented in too summary a form to allow for meaningful analysis, and our requests for clarification of the proportion of these figures which represent contributions from other departments, and how this was calculated were (as at 27 April 2012) not readily available, and remain unanswered.
+The data provides insufficient detail to allow for meaningful analysis, and our requests for clarification of the proportion of these figures which represent contributions from other departments, and how this was calculated were (as at 27 April 2012) not readily available, and remain unanswered.
 We find this extraordinary, as the summary data produced must have been derived from some underlying figures.

 Why does this matter?